anoopmsivadas/debian-anonsurf/README.md

 # Debian Anonsurf

-ParrotSec's anonsurf and stealth, ported to work with Debian
+ParrotSec's [Anonsurf](https://nest.parrotsec.org/packages/tools/anonsurf) and stealth, ported to work with Debian

 ## How to use this repo